 - Bruges, Ghent and Brussels are all within a single day's ride of each other

-Belgium has over 4,000 kilometres of signposted cycling routes across Flanders alone, a junction network used by millions of cyclists annually, and dedicated bike paths connecting city centres to open countryside without touching a main road.
+Belgium has over 4,000 kilometers of signposted cycling routes across Flanders alone, a junction network used by millions of cyclists annually, and dedicated bike paths connecting city centers to open countryside without touching a main road.
 But knowing which routes to combine, which border crossings work best on a bike, and how to pace a multi-country itinerary takes more than a quick look at a map.

 Every tour we plan for you includes: